Industrial Deafness Claims

 Employers Legal Responsibility

 Employers have a responsibility to ensure safe working conditions.
 In 1974, laws were passed to protect the employee from being forced to work in dangerous or unsafe conditions.
 By law, employers are required to provide safety equipment such as ear plugs, safety goggles, gloves, etc. in addition to training of safe practice methods.
-Employers have a duty and a legal obligation to mitigate any risk that an employee may experience whilst performing their role or duties.
+Employers have a duty and a legal obligation to mitigate any industrial deafness risk that an employee may experience whilst performing their role or duties.

 If you are concerned that your safety or well-being has been compromised by an employer please contact us on 0800 019 3460 so that we can advise and guide you.